sharetribe/flex-docs/src/docs/introduction/is-flex-right-for-you/index.md

 [Thumbtack](https://www.thumbtack.com/) and
 [Upwork](https://www.upwork.com/).

 In these marketplaces, it's the providers who do the searching.
-The customers start by creating a post that describes their requirements.
+Customers start by creating a post that describes their requirements.
 The service providers browse these posts and bid on some of them.
 The customer then chooses one of the bids and starts working with the provider in question, eventually making a payment based on the invoice